Statistics And Data Science

-I am a faculty member of the Department of Statistics and Data Science, a member of the Center for Applied Mathematics (CAM) and a member of the Machine Learning Group in CIS.
-As a member of the CIS Diversity and Inclusion Council, I am committed to promoting the diversity of the work force in data-science disciplines.
+I am a professor in the Department of Statistics and Data Science, and a member of the Graduate Fields of Statistics, Applied Mathematics, and Computer Science.
+As a member of the Diversity and Inclusion Council of the Bowers Computing and Information Science College, I am committed to promoting the diversity of the work force in data-science disciplines.

 My research is broadly centered on statistical machine learning theory and high-dimensional statistical inference.
 I am interested in developing new methodology accompanied by sharp theory for solving a variety of problems in data science.
-Recent research projects include high-dimensional latent-space clustering, cluster-based inference, network modeling, inference in high dimensional models with hidden latent structure and topic models.
-I continue to be interested in the general areas of model selection, sparsity and dimension reduction in high dimensions, and in applications to genetics, systems immunology, neuroscience, sociology, among other disciplines.
+Recent research projects include optimal transport for high dimensional mixture distributions, inference for the Wasserstein distance between sparse mixing measures in topic models, high-dimensional latent-space clustering, cluster-based inference, network modeling, inference in high dimensional models with hidden latent structure and topic models.
+I continue to be interested in the general areas of model selection, sparsity and dimension reduction in high dimensions, and in applications to genetics, systems immunology, neuroscience, sociology, economics, among other disciplines.

 My research is funded in part by the National Science Foundation (NSF-DMS).
 I am a Fellow of the Institute of Mathematical Statistics (IMS).
 I have served or am currently serving as an Associate Editor for a number of journals (the Annals of Statistics, Bernoulli, JASA, JRSS-B, EJS, the Annals of Applied Statistics).